- by Ana Casic

 The digital age has enabled new ways of teaching and learning.
 It brought new technologies and reinvented existing ones, as to improve and accelerate the learning process.
 Virtual reality (VR) is such a technology and it is promised to revolutionize education.
 Learning in a VR environment keeps distractions away due to high-degree of immersion.
 The VR version of 3D Organon kicks the boredom factor out of the classroom.

 3D Organon VR Anatomy, the world’s first fully-featured virtual reality atlas, is already being used in many educational institutions as part of their curriculum.
-Some of them are the New York School of Medicine, Penn State College of Medicine, University of Montana, University of California San Francisco, University of Nevada Las Vegas, Hong Kong Polytechnic University, and others.
+Some of them are the New York School of Medicine, Penn State College of Medicine, University of Montana, University of California San Francisco, and others.

 Incorporating 3D visuals in pedagogy